Catheyexcel/LITA-Power-Bi-Classwork/README.md

 # LITA-Power-Bi-Classwork
-This repository details my very enjoyable journey through all the LITA Power Bi lectures.
+This repository chronicles my enjoyable journey through all the LITA Power BI lectures with Mr TeeDee.
+##

 ## Visuals
 ### Map